-Tennessee GDL is a system for phasing in on-road driving, allowing beginners to get their initial experience under conditions that involve lower risk and introducing them in stages to more complex driving situations.
+Tennessee GDL is a system for phasing in on-road driving.
+It allows beginners to get their initial experience under lower-risk conditions and introduces them in stages to more complex driving situations.
 Tennessee's GDL program places certain restrictions on teens under the age of 18 who have learner permits and driver licenses, such as limiting nighttime driving hours.
-By limiting nighttime driving hours in phases 1 and 2 of the Tennessee GDL process, the State of Tennessee hopes to prevent tragic injuries and save lives.
+By limiting nighttime driving hours in phases one and two of the Tennessee GDL process, Tennessee hopes to prevent tragic injuries and save lives.
 No planned activities will be funded by utilizing this countermeasure.
-However, this is still an effective aspect of the THSO overall countermeasure strategy as it pertains to teen drivers.
+However, this is still an influential aspect of the THSO's countermeasure strategy regarding teen drivers.

 The GDL system addresses both the inexperience and immaturity of young drivers.
 GDL provides a structure in which beginning drivers gain substantial driving experience in less- risky situations.
 GDL raises the minimum age of full licensure and helps parents manage their teenage drivers.
-GDL's effectiveness in reducing young driver crashes has been demonstrated many times
+GDL's effectiveness in reducing young driver crashes has been demonstrated many times.

 Tennessee utilizes many strategies to decrease the number of teens killed and seriously injured on the roadways.
-For this countermeasure, the following is utilized from NHTSA's Countermeasures That Work, Ninth Edition:
+For this countermeasure, the following is utilized from NHTSA's Countermeasures That Work, Tenth Edition: